GongXudong/awesome-gcrl/classification.md

 ## 4. Representation Learning

 1. Duan Y, Cui G, Zhu H. **Exploring the Edges of Latent State Clusters for Goal-Conditioned Reinforcement Learning**[C]//The Thirty-eighth Annual Conference on Neural Information Processing Systems. **NeurIPS, 2024**. [[Paper]](https://openreview.net/forum?id=9hKN99RNdR) [[Code]](https://github.com/RU-Automated-Reasoning-Group/CE2)

+2. Steccanella L, Jonsson A. **State representation learning for goal-conditioned reinforcement learning**[C]//Joint European Conference on Machine Learning and Knowledge Discovery in Databases.
+Cham: Springer Nature Switzerland, 2022: 84-99. **ECML-PKDD, 2022**. [[Paper]](https://arxiv.org/pdf/2205.01965)

+    `TL;DR: Propose a self-supervised method to learn an embedding space where distances between pairs of embedded states correspond to the minimum number of actions needed to transition between them.`

+3. Cai S, Wang Z, Ma X, et al. **Open-world multi-task control through goal-aware representation learning and adaptive horizon prediction**[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2023: 13734-13744. **CVPR, 2023**. [[Paper]](https://openaccess.thecvf.com/content/CVPR2023/papers/Cai_Open-World_Multi-Task_Control_Through_Goal-Aware_Representation_Learning_and_Adaptive_Horizon_CVPR_2023_paper.pdf)

+    `TL;DR: Propose (1) Goal-Sensitive Backbone (GSB) for the policy to encourage the emergence of goal-relevant visual state representations (Core Idea: fusing condition information into the backbone layer by layer); (2) make the policy condition on an adaptive horizon prediction module to help alleviate the learning uncertainty brought by the non-stationary dynamics.`

+4. Hansen-Estruch P, Zhang A, Nair A, et al. **Bisimulation makes analogies in goal-conditioned reinforcement learning**[C]//International Conference on Machine Learning.
+PMLR, 2022: 8407-8426. **ICML, 2022**. [[Paper]](https://proceedings.mlr.press/v162/hansen-estruch22a/hansen-estruch22a.pdf)

+    `TL;DR: Propose a new form of state abstraction that captures functional equivariance, allowing for the reuse of skills to achieve new goals.`

 ## 5. Offline